 Starbucks calls anti-bias training part of 'long-term journey'

-Starbucks Corp on Wednesday revealed details of the employee anti-bias training program that will take place behind closed doors at 8,000 U.S. company-owned cafes on the afternoon of May 29.
+LOS ANGELES: Starbucks Corp on Wednesday (May 23) revealed details of the employee anti-bias training programme that will take place behind closed doors at 8,000 US company-owned cafes on the afternoon of May 29.

-LOS ANGELES: Starbucks Corp on Wednesday revealed details of the employee anti-bias training program that will take place behind closed doors at 8,000 U.S. company-owned cafes on the afternoon of May 29.
+Starbucks announced plans to shutter stores and corporate offices to train 175,000 employees after the controversial Apr 12 arrests of two black men.

 The arrests of Donte Robinson and Rashon Nelson, who were waiting to meet a friend, sparked protests and calls for a boycott of the coffee chain known for its diverse workforce and liberal stances on issues such as gay marriage.